Enterprise Password Management

 Managing human and non-human privileged accounts is critical, yet tedious for enterprise IT and security teams.
 But without a centralized password management system, you have no visibility or control to protect privileged accounts from attack.

-What does enterprise password management software do and why is it essential?
+What does enterprise password management software do?

 Enterprise password management software essentially closes the number-one hole in your attack surface and protects your passwords without slowing down your business by inconveniencing your users.